*This post may contain affiliate links. Please see my disclosure for more details!*

 Once you have mastered the marble effect it can be utilised in many different bakes, I often double the amount of mixture and create a layer cake by doubling the cupcake ingredients and splitting between two deeper 8″ tins, and baking till springy to touch and baked through, then double the filling as well, and slather all over!

-You can marble loaf cakes, traybakes, or even bundt cakes with exactly the same method, just alternate the spoonfuls of batter and swirl.
-The marbling keeps them looking fun and impressive, while the flavours do all the talking.
-Honestly, once you start marbling, you’ll want to marble everything… and I fully support that!
+Marbling isn’t just for cupcakes and layer cakes—it works beautifully in loaf cakes, traybakes, and even bundt cakes.
+The method is the same: alternate spoonfuls of batter and swirl.
+It adds a fun, eye-catching element to any bake while letting the flavours do all the talking.
+Honestly, once you start marbling, you’ll want to marble everything and I fully support that!

 Frosting